sammanthp007/RTEMS-Documentation/README.md

 $ cd development/rtems
 ```

-### Get the rsb, a builder for toolchains, toolchains required for rtems architecture as shown in the diagram above
+### Get the rsb, a builder for toolchains, toolchains is required for rtems architecture as shown in the RTEMS Organization diagram above
 ```
 $ git clone git://git.rtems.org/rtems-source-builder.git rsb
 ```